McEwan56/McEwan56/README.md

 GPA: 3.94 | President’s List: Fall 2022 – Present

 ## WORK EXPERIENCE
+Gonzaga University Information Technology Services | Spokane, WA Spring 2024
+- Collaborate with team leads from the technology department in ensuring an optimal network experience for students, staff, faculty, and guests
+- Assist with configuring and installing network infrastructure as part of a multi-million-dollar network upgrade

 Green Seed Construction | Portland, OR -> Summer 2020 – Summer 2023
 - Worked on a GPT 3.5 based chatbot meant to facilitate conversations between apartment managers and tenants in Python
 -	Begun development on an AI model trained on tenant data with the intent of using the model to lower energy costs for apartment complexes